Sevamove/cpi-incorporated-salary/README.md

 ```bash
 brownie run scripts/main.py
 ```
 This will do the same thing... but on Kovan.
-Make sure that you have minimum 0.5 ETH and 100 LINK on your account.
+Make sure that you have minimum 0.5 ETH and 100 LINK on your Kovan testnet account.
 After that you want to register [new Upkeep](https://keepers.chain.link/).
 Set the GAS limit to 600000 and add 50 LINK.
 ```bash
 brownie run scripts/main.py --network kovan
 ```